jorgecuesta/mongoose-plugins-recurrency/README.md

     title: String
 });

-// You also can add with same logic plugin directly on schema before build models.
+// You also can also use it directly on a schema before building the models.
 Dummy.plugin(function pluginC (schema, options){
     console.log('## Something Great ##');
 }, {
-    recursive: true // or false or don't pass it.
+    recursive: true // or false
 });

 var DummyA = mongoose.model('DummyA', Dummy);